Identifying the Most Appropriate Order for Categorical Responses: Introduction

-For some other applications, the ordering is either unknown or hard to be determined.
-As a motivating example, the police data described in Section~\ref{sec:real_data} contains information about individuals killed by the police in the United States from 2000 to 2016.
-The responses have four categories as the manner of death, {\tt shot}, {\tt tasered}, {\tt shot and tasered}, and {\tt other}.
-To model the manner of death on various covariates, one strategy is to treat the response as nominal and use a baseline-category logit model, while another strategy is to find an appropriate order of the categories and then use one of the other three logit models.
-Our analysis in Section~\ref{sec:real_data} shows that a continuation-ratio npo model with a chosen order performs better.
+For some other applications, the ordering is either unknown or difficult to determine.
+As a motivating example, the police data described in Section~\ref{sec:real_data} contain covariates about individuals killed by the police in the United States for the period 2000 to 2016.
+The responses have four categories, namely, {\tt shot}, {\tt tasered}, {\tt shot and tasered}, and {\tt other}.
+To model the responses that are relevant to the police's actions on various covariates of the suspects, one strategy is to treat the response as nominal and use the baseline-category logit model~\eqref{eq:model_baseline}.
+Another strategy is to determine an appropriate order for the categories, and then to use one of the other three logit models~\eqref{eq:cumulative_model}, \eqref{eq:adjacent_model}, and \eqref{eq:continuation_model}.
+Our analysis in Section~\ref{sec:real_data} shows that a continuation-ratio npo model with a chosen order performs best, and that the second strategy is significantly better.

-One critical question that we must answer is whether we can identify the true order of the response categories when it exists.
-Our answer is summarized as below: (i) We will show in Section~\ref{sec:optimal_true_order} that if there is a true order with a true model, it will attain the maximum likelihood asymptotically so that a likelihood-based model selection technique such as AIC or BIC could find it; (ii) depending on the type of logit model, some orders are indistinguishable or equivalent since they attain the same maximum likelihood (please see Table~\ref{tab:summary} for a summary of the equivalence among orders that we discover in Section~\ref{sec:order_equivalence}); (iii) depending on the range of covariates or predictors, some order that is not equivalent to the true one may approximate the maximum likelihood so well that it is not numerically distinguishable from the true order (please see Section~\ref{sec:order_x_i} for a discussion on such an example).
+A critical question that needs answering is whether we can identify the true order of the response categories, when it exists.
+Our answer is summarized as follows.
+First, we will show in Section~\ref{sec:optimal_true_order} that if there is a true order with a true model, it will attain the maximum likelihood asymptotically, so that it can be identified using a likelihood-based model selection technique, such as the AIC or BIC.
+Second, depending on the type of logit model, some orders are indistinguishable or equivalent, because they attain the same maximum likelihood (see Table~\ref{tab:summary} for a summary of the equivalence among the orders identified in Section~\ref{sec:order_equivalence}).
+Third, depending on the range of covariates or predictors, some order that is not equivalent to the true one may approximate the maximum likelihood so well that it is not numerically distinguishable from the true order (see Section~\ref{sec:order_x_i}).